Megill earns 1st win, Alonso homers twice as Mets blank Jays

 Seth Lugo tossed a one-hit seventh, Trevor May threw a perfect eighth and Edwin Diaz snapped a streak of three straight blown saves by striking out one in a perfect ninth for his 20th save.

+The shutout loss was just the second of the season for the Blue Jays, who fell to the Kansas City Royals 2-0 on Apr.
+18.

+“I don’t care what kind of offense you’ve got, pitching is the name of the game,” Blue Jays manager Charlie Montoyo said.
+“We always talk about that and their guy was really good today, for sure.”

-Matz, a Long Island native who was drafted in the second round by the Mets in 2009 and spent six years with the big league team, allowed four hits — including Megill’s single to right in the fifth — and three walks with five strikeouts in 5 2/3 innings.
+Matz, a Long Island native who was drafted in the second round by the Mets in 2009 and spent six years with the big league team, allowed four hits and three walks with five strikeouts in 5 2/3 innings.

 HILL’S DEBUT TBA

-Mets manager Luis Rojas said Friday afternoon he didn’t know when Rich Hill would slot into the rotation.
+Rojas said before the game he didn’t know when Rich Hill would slot into the rotation.
 The Mets do not have starters listed yet for Sunday’s series finale against the Blue Jays or Monday’s doubleheader against Atlanta.

 WELCOME MATZ